 Picking Cento Erbe (and identifying plants) in Paciano, Umbria, Italy:

 And so, tonight is Notte di San Giovanni Battista (night of Saint John the Baptist), which we celebrate by gathering 100 types of leaves, herbs, flowers, etc… these go into a large bowl of water, which sits outside all night, collecting the dew.
 Before going to bed, we burn last year’s dried cento erbe.
-This is an old Pagan Italian Midsummer ritual, marking the halfway point of the year- burning the old, and giving birth to the new. (the Catholic church basically created religious holidays on or around all of the Pagan holidays, to make the church traditions more palatable to the Pagani).
+This is an old folk Italian Midsummer ritual, marking the halfway point of the year- burning the old, and giving birth to the new.
+The tradition reminds us both of our Baptism and the fire of the Holy Spirit.
 The Feast of San Giovanni takes place on June 24th, to celebrate this patron Saint.
 Traditionally, all members of the family wash in the floral water at sunrise, and babies are completely immersed in it.
 The water smells absolutely incredible, and is rejuvenating in every way.

 It’s a beautiful tradition that Connor and I have done for the last 4 years.
 Every year, our gathering looks completely different.
 What we gathered today will look very different tomorrow morning when I wake up, too!
 This can really be done every month, in particular on the night of the full moon.